 Know Your Federal Employment Rights

-If you are a federal employee, you have more rights than most other workers under a variety of laws.
-But figuring out which avenue to pursue, what your deadlines are, how to handle the various proceedings that you may need to deal with, can be complex.
-We are one of the few firms in New England who has the depth of experience to help you defend your rights as a federal employee.
+If you are a federal employee, you have more rights than most other workers.
+But many different laws apply, and figuring out which avenue to pursue, what your deadlines are, and how to handle the various proceedings you confront can be complex.
+We are one of the few firms in New England with the depth of experience needed to help you defend your rights as a federal employee.

 If you have been fired or disciplined, or if you have an issue with your federal employer that needs to be challenged, remember that very short deadlines usually apply, and you should act quickly.
 Contact us for more information and assistance.